2001: A Space Odyssey: Audiences vs. critics

 Some of the critics' cataclysmic interpretations were informed by Kubrick's prior direction of the Cold War film Dr. Strangelove, immediately before 2001, which resulted in dark speculation about the nuclear weapons orbiting the Earth in 2001.
 These interpretations were challenged by Clarke, who said: "Many readers have interpreted the last paragraph of the book to mean that he (the foetus) destroyed Earth, perhaps for the purpose of creating a new Heaven.
-This idea never occurred to me; it seems clear that he triggered the orbiting nuclear bombs harmlessly ...".
+This idea never occurred to me; it seems clear that he triggered the orbiting nuclear bombs harmlessly ... ."
 In response to Jeremy Bernstein's dark interpretation of the film's ending, Kubrick said: "The book does not end with the destruction of the Earth."
 Regarding the film as a whole, Kubrick encouraged people to make their own interpretations and refused to offer an explanation of "what really happened".
 In a 1968 interview with Playboy, he said:

 You're free to speculate as you wish about the philosophical and allegorical meaning of the film—and such speculation is one indication that it has succeeded in gripping the audience at a deep level—but I don't want to spell out a verbal road map for 2001 that every viewer will feel obligated to pursue or else fear he's missed the point.

 In a subsequent discussion of the film with Joseph Gelmis, Kubrick said his main aim was to avoid "intellectual verbalization" and reach "the viewer's subconscious".
-But he said he did not strive for ambiguity—it was simply an inevitable outcome of making the film nonverbal.
+He said he did not strive for ambiguity—it was simply an inevitable outcome of making the film nonverbal.
 Still, he acknowledged this ambiguity was an invaluable asset to the film.
 He was willing then to give a fairly straightforward explanation of the plot on what he called the "simplest level", but unwilling to discuss the film's metaphysical interpretation, which he felt should be left up to viewers.

 Meaning of the monolith

-For some readers, Clarke's more straightforward novel based on the script is key to interpreting the film.
-The novel explicitly identifies the monolith as a tool created by an alien race who have been through many stages of evolution, moving from organic form to biomechanical, and finally achieving a state of pure energy.
-These aliens travel the cosmos assisting lesser species to take evolutionary steps.
-Conversely, film critic Penelope Houston wrote in 1971 that because the novel differs in many key aspects from the film, it perhaps should not be regarded as the skeleton key to unlock it.